Clean your closets and give your clothes a new lease on life!

 The more young people, parents and the community get involved, the more it pays.
-The funds will be used to purchase a fresh water fountain.
+The funds collected from the clothing drive will be used to buy binoculars for walks in the forest.

 Why reuse and recycle clothing and textile?